luccacastro/django-login-rm/README.md

 ```sh
 cp .env.example .env
 ```

-Modify `.env` with database and email settings:
+OPTIONAL - You'll be able to get the link from the terminal log as well (for demo purposes ofc) Modify `.env` with database and email settings :
 ```env
 # Database Configuration
 DB_NAME=ruth_portal